b3ll/Decomposed/README.md

 Decomposed aims to simplify this by allowing for `CATransform3D`, `matrix_double4x4`, `matrix_float4x4`, to be decomposed, recomposed, and mutated without complex math.

 Decomposition is the act of breaking something down into smaller components, in this case transformation matrices into things like translation, scale, etc. in a way that they can all be individually changed or reset.
+The following are supported:

+- Translation
+- Scale
+- Rotation (using Quaternions)
+- Skew
+- Perspective

 It's also powered by Accelerate, so it should introduce relatively low overhead for matrix manipulations.